Introduction to Amazon interviews

 The role of the Bar Raiser is to

 - Level for the company: the person being hired must be better than 50% of those currently in similar roles, and it’s the Bar Raiser’s job to act as quality assurance.
 The Bar Raiser is the final decision maker on whether the candidate gets an offer at Amazon or not.

 Rather than in some companies where 3-6 months of probation is a formality, at Amazon it’s extremely intensive.
 Recent hires do fail.
 As you can imagine, if they have relocated or given up great roles for the job and do not make it through probation, it can cause serious personal impact.

-Bar Raisers are actually there to help – they might see things which other interviewers do not, they are focused on designing and ensuring a robust process.
 Ultimately if you don’t get a role at Amazon, it might be for the best given how clearly they have defined their culture.

 What Bar Raisers look for on top of Leadership Principle fit